SadTigger/rsschool-cv/cv.md

 ## Summary

 I am self-motivated and interested in searching information about new technologies and features.
-Additionaly I can adapt to any conditions if it will high up productivity to work process.
+Additionally, I can adapt to any conditions if it will high up the productivity of the work process.
 ### My goals:
 - [x] Improve my skills.
 - [ ] Get new experience.
-- [ ] Bring new ideas to web development.
+- [ ] Bring new ideas for web development.
-- [ ] Become high qualified full-stack specialist.
+- [ ] Become a highly qualified full-stack specialist.

 ## Skills